Call (803) 754-7577

 The surviving bees evolved to be smaller, suggesting these bees might require less time to develop.
 Since the mites infest nursery cells in hives, the shorter development time may allow young bees to develop into adulthood before the mites can finish their development.
 Mite-resistant honeybees in Africa are also small and have short development times, Seeley said.

 Next, the researchers will study which genes and traits confer resistance to Varroa mites.
-The findings may help beekeepers to avoid pesticides for controlling mites and to trust the process of natural selection, and bee breeders to develop bees with the traits that have enabled to survive in the wild.
+The findings may help beekeepers to avoid pesticides for controlling mites and to trust the process of natural selection, and bee breeders to develop bees with the traits that have enabled bees to survive in the wild.

 General Questions About Honeybee Colonies